 Days 7–10: New England’s Fall colour, from picturesque Burlington, Vermont, to the Berkshires’ vibrant arts scene.
 Day trip to Hartford, home of Twain, Beecher Stowe and the outstanding Wadsworth Atheneum.

 Days 11–16: To Boston via Lexington and Concord.
 Discover the earliest history of the United States, and enjoy day trips to the Gilded Age mansions of Newport, Rhode Island and scenic Cape Cod.

-Air Canada fly direct to Vancouver, with connections to Quebec City.
+The tour begins at our hotel in Quebec City and ends at our hotel in Boston.
+Air Canada fly direct to Vancouver, with connections to Quebec City from most Australian cities.
 Contact us for quotes and bookings.